JO ANNE STRATTON

 PhD Candidate

 Sherilyn earned her undergraduate degree in Pharmacology and Therapeutics and master’s degree in Neuroscience at McGill University in 2017 and 2019, respectively.
 Her interest in uncovering the molecular mechanisms underlying neurodegenerative diseases began while studying Alzheimer’s disease, and now she seeks to understand the autoimmune mechanisms driving Parkinson’s disease pathogenesis.
-She will integrate molecular and biochemical work with single-cell technologies to accomplish this goal.
+She integrate molecular and biochemical work with single-cell technologies to accomplish this goal.
 In her spare time, Sherilyn enjoys hiking trips with friends and binge-watching sit-coms.
 She also has a passion in community organizing, particularly raising awareness about issues of Filipino youth and student immigrants.

 ADAM MACDONALD